-Our 2017 Fall Quarter classes will begin September 3rd and we would love to see you attend a Bible class.
+Our 2020 Spring Quarter classes will begin March 1st and we would love to see you attend a Bible class.
 Here is a list of what we have to offer.

-- The Exodus Continues - Taught by Zane Heard and Randy Dupuy - discussion class in Room 104
+- Old Testament Discussion Class: The Book of Judges - Taught by Zane Heard and Randy Dupuy - Room 104

 ***************** See you in Bible class! *********************